Good Hotel Guide Review

 25. 6 on ground floor.

-lift, 2 lounges, bar, restaurant, bistro, conservatory, function facilities, spa, free Wi-Fi, in-room TV (Freeview), 10-acre grounds, spa/public rooms wheelchair accessible.
+lift, 2 lounges, bar, restaurant, bistro, conservatory, function facilities, spa, indoor pool, in-room TV (Freeview), 10-acre grounds, spa/public rooms wheelchair accessible, adapted toilet, ramps.

 all ages welcomed.

 allowed in some bedooms, 1 lounge area, bar, conservatory, garden (on lead).

 per room B&B single £110, double £125–£220.
 Set dinner £33.50–£39.50, tasting menu (Fri, Sat) £58.
 1-night bookings refused peak times.